Godot pathfinding / 2026-05-25 / 8 min read

 The tradeoffs

 Clearance maps assume a square footprint.
-A 3×3 approximation is fine for most tanks, vehicles, and large monsters; genuinely rectangular or L-shaped units need a richer structure, and that is a real cost worth naming rather than hiding.
-The map also costs one integer per cell of memory, which is cheap, and a build pass, which is not free but is paid once.
+A 3×3 approximation is fine for many tanks, vehicles, and large monsters; genuinely rectangular units need width-height queries or orientation-specific masks, while L-shaped units need their own occupied-cell representation.
+That extra structure is a real cost worth naming rather than hiding.
+The square map also costs one integer per cell of memory, which is cheap, and a build pass, which is not free but is paid once.

 The clearance value is also conservative by design: it guarantees a square of that size fits, which can occasionally refuse a tight diagonal squeeze a more expensive check would allow.
 For real-time games that trade is almost always correct — a unit that takes a slightly wider route is invisible; a unit wedged in a doorway is a bug report.